grpc/proposal/A17-client-side-health-checking.md

 problem is caused by a bug in the health-checking service, then it's possible that a server could still be responding but has failed to notify the client that it is unhealthy.

-We can consider changing UHC to use this new streaming API, but that's out of scope of this document.

 #### API Changes